Congratulations to Joe for receiving

 readable form is very time consuming.
 I will do it eventually, but

-reality unfortunately has shown that I'm getting notes ready to post
+reality unfortunately has shown that I'm getting notes ready to

 rather later than sooner.